Mohammadreza-Tatlari/Document-Collection/Devlab/kolla-ansible-all-in-one.md

-### How to VMs communicated in Different Physical Nodes (belong to the same Subnet) - these steps are done on MultiNode Scenario
+### How do VMs communicate in Different Physical Nodes (belong to the same Subnet) - these steps are done on MultiNode Scenario
 we are going to created two separated VMs in different compute nodes and establish their connection.

 1. create the first vm on one of our nodes